-At the top end of the market is the PRS Hollowbody II Piezo which looks great but will set you back around £4900 (the SE version has recently been released as well which costs a more reasonable £1349).
+At the top end of the market is the PRS Hollowbody II Piezo which looks great but will set you back around £4900.
+You could opt for the SE version which costs a more reasonable £1349.
 The Hollowbody boasts a clever PRS/LR Baggs pickup system with dual output jacks and versatile acoustic and electric guitar tones.

 You can now also get the PRS SE Hollowbody Standard Piezo